Instruction to authors BEBM

 Requirements for Manuscripts Submitted to BEBM

 The authors warrant that the submitted manuscript is the original author’s text and that the paper (or its parts) has not been published or submitted elsewhere.

 Since BEBM is a member of Committee on Publication Ethics (COPE), authors are recommended to follow COPE GUIDELINES ON GOOD PUBLICATION PRACTICE.

 The manuscript should be submitted in electronic form typed in Microsoft Word.
 Submission of a manuscript to BEBM means the complete agreement of the authors with BEBM rules and instructions.
 If the semantic or technical flaws are detected during the processing of the manuscript, the article can be returned to author(s) for correction.

-The price of publication for non-Russian authors is 750$.
+The price of publication for non-Russian authors is 850$ (USD) or 6500 ¥ (CNY).
 We accept payments only from legal entities (not from individuals).

-The size of the manuscript with tables should not surpass 6 standard pages (1,800 characters each including the spaces).
+The size of the manuscript should not surpass 6 standard pages (1800 characters each including the spaces).
 The Editorial Board has the right to abridge the manuscript.

 The submitted manuscripts should be written in a concise form providing a comprehensive description of an employed experimental technique and obtained results.